Black Tarantula: Carlos LaMuerto

 While out patrolling, Black Tarantula runs into White Tiger being attacked by Hand ninjas exactly like he was.
 After diving in to help her he is killed by White Tiger and resurrected by the Hand as an assassin.
 Carlos then leads an attack against Daredevil at his home along with White Tiger, Lady Bullseye, and Lord Hirochi.
 They were fought off after Daredevil was joined by Master Izo and Iron Fist.
 Black Tarantula defeated Iron Fist but stopped White Tiger from killing him, giving the excuse that he did not want the competition.

 Black Tarantula and White Tiger are then given the assignment to kill Foggy Nelson by Lady Bullseye, who has been hired by the Owl.
 Black Tarantula instead saves Foggy's life and then battles White Tiger, attempting to cure her of the Hand's influence.

 When Matt Murdock took over leadership of the Hand, Black Tarantula became Matt Murdock's lieutenant, along with White Tiger.
 He then currently ran the Hand in North America and oversaw the construction of "Shadowland" while Matt and White Tiger were in Japan, meeting high ranking Hand leaders from across the globe and discussing Murdock's vision of a more heroic Hand.
 While New York was in crisis, Black Tarantula is ordered by White Tiger to execute looters, but he becomes confused and sees that something is wrong with Matt Murdock's motives.
 However, White Tiger was still possessed by the Hand and stabbed Black Tarantula in his back with a blade, and tossed him over the edge of Shadowland to fall into a vehicle, leaving him for dead.
 In the aftermath, it is revealed that Black Tarantula is still alive, having been cared for by Night Nurse following his confrontation with White Tiger.

-During the "Hunted" storyline, Black Tarantula is among the animal-themed characters that are captured by Taskmaster and Black Ant for Kraven the Hunter's "Great Hunt" sponsored by Arcade's company Arcade Industries.
-He was seen watching the fight between Spider-Man and Scorpion until the Hunter-Bots created by Arcade Industries arrives.
+During the "Hunted" storyline, Black Tarantula is among the animal-themed characters who are captured by Taskmaster and Black Ant as part of Kraven the Hunter's "Great Hunt".

+Fabian LaMuerto

+Fabian LaMuerto is the son of Carlos LaMuerto, who later succeeds him as Black Tarantula.

 Powers and abilities

 Black Tarantula possesses superhuman strength enabling him to lift (press) up to 25 tons.
 He also possesses superhuman speed, reflexes and reactions, agility, and durability of an unquantified degree.
 He has a powerful healing factor on a par with the likes of Wolverine or Deadpool that, combined with his superhuman durability, make him extremely difficult to seriously injure.
 He is also able to stimulate the healing process in other people's bodies, though he rarely does this.
 He is able to fire laser-like beams from his eyes, but this drains his physical resources severely, so it is only used as a last resort.

-Spider-Man claims that it is not possible for himself to physically match Black Tarantula because the latter is not only stronger than him, but also faster and more agile.

 Black Tarantula is also skilled at different forms of martial arts, and has a genius level intellect.